What Are Power Tools?

 - Check that workpiece edges are smooth

-- Always use correct grit sandpaper
+- Always use the correct grit sandpaper

 - Move constantly to avoid uneven spots or grooves